anissa218/subgroups_bias_mit/README.md

 # Subgroups Matter for Robust Bias Mitigation

-This repository contains the code for the ICML 2025 [paper](https://arxiv.org/abs/2505.21363) **"Subgroups Matter for Robust Bias Mitigation."**
+This repository contains the code for the ICML 2025 [paper](https://arxiv.org/abs/2505.21363) **"Subgroups Matter for Robust Bias Mitigation"**.

 ## Introduction